fireship-io/fireship.io/content/lessons/google-calendar-api-with-firebase/index.md

 Option B - Login with with the Firebase *GoogleAuthProvider* and add additional scopes.
 This will grant us permission, but we will need to manage access and refresh tokens manually.

-We will be using **Option A** in ths guide and it is likely the better option if making frequent requests to Google APIs.
+We will be using **Option A** in this guide and it is likely the better option if making frequent requests to Google APIs.

 ### Add the Script Google APIs Tag